Clinical Microbiology Short Essay Question And Answers

 • The slide is observed under a fluorescent microscope.

-• The nuclear DNA of the malarial parasite is stained green and cytoplasmic RNA is stained red.
+• The nuclear DNA of the malarial parasite is stained green, and the cytoplasmic RNA is stained red.

 • Blood shows moderate leukopenia and monocytosis.